 Heart Healthy Yoga Poses

 While going through this sequence, focus on breathing deeply and fully.
 Breathe oxygen into the parts of the body that need it most, visualizing space being created while also imagining yourself emotionally opening up to the world.
 Embrace any feelings that may surface, as many who practice heart opening poses tend to laugh or cry; this is just part of the process of letting go of any emotions that we’re storing in our chest and our heart, lightening ourselves up for a brighter future.

-Begin by standing at the top of your mat.
+Begin your heart healthy yoga routine by standing at the top of your mat.
 Step your right foot back about 3-4 feet, with your back foot at a 45-degree angle away from your body.
 Rooting down through the feet, square the hips to the front of your mat, with the right arm above and your left arm behind you.
 Bend both arms so that the hands are moving toward your back.
 Reach for your fingertips.
 If you can’t reach them, grab onto your shirt or use a towel.
 Pull in opposite directions as you root down through your feet and lift your heart towards the sky.
 Breathe here for five breaths before switching sides.